Does Rosemary Grow All Year?

 Rosemary does great with about six to eight or more hours of exposure to sun.
 Whether your rosemary is indoors or outdoors, make sure that it has plenty of time in sunlight.

-If placing indoors, make sure it is in an area with plenty of windows and sunlight.
+Since rosemary plants grow much better in bright light, if you're bringing your plant indoors for the winter, make sure it is in an area with plenty of windows and sunlight.

 The best time to fertilize your rosemary plant is in the spring.
 Fertilize your rosemary 2-3 times during the month before you plan to put the plant outside for the summer.
+Use a high nitrogen formula for your fertilizer.
+If you're growing rosemary indoors, however, the plant doesn't really need fertilizer, especially since rosemary can quickly outgrow its pot.

 Tips For Growing Rosemary Indoors in Winter: